zoneminder-containers/zoneminder-base/README.md

 `/data` is not included in fix-permissions because it takes a substantial amount of time to run for the events folder when there are a large number of files

+The web interface is accessible at the root directory.
+Do not use the /zm subdirectory to access the interface.

 # Issues:
 - Tell me?